srsuryadev/img-compression-cv-proj/index.md

 Before using the depth map for the image compression, we wrote an additional layer to smoothen the depth map using the median filter.
 This is used so that map has proper regions of varying depth, and it useful so that for these individual regions a uniform compression can be used.

-For the following sections 2.3.3 and 2.3.4, we used the combiner code from \cite{prakash2017semantic} \footnote{https://github.com/iamaaditya/image-compression-cnn} with minor modifications.

 ### Image Combiner

+We reused the image combiner module from  Semantic Perceptual Image Compression using Deep Convolution Networks (DCC, 2017) with minor modification.
 The image combiner uses the list of compressed images with varied compression ratio to use that as  segment for various regions in the depth map.

 We have tweaked the existing model based on percentile based multi-level threshold in the combiner for our needs to identify the segments in the depth and use the corresponding compressed image segment.